 Colossians 3:8 - But now ye also put off all these; anger, wrath, malice, blasphemy, filthy communication out of your mouth.

+Do not angrily rule over others.
 Rulers, leaders, head of households, supervisors and people in authority should not rule in anger but should rule with diligence, showing mercy, and cheerfulness toward others.

 Romans 12:8 Or he that exhorteth, on exhortation: he that giveth, let him do it with simplicity; he that ruleth, with diligence; he that sheweth mercy, with cheerfulness.

+Honest love can overcome anger.
 Love without trying to deceive or pull the wool over someone's eyes.
 Be disgusted with evil and cling to what is good.

 Romans 12:9 Let love be without dissimulation.
 Abhor that which is evil; cleave to that which is good.

 Love can help you to overcome anger.
-Be kind and loving to one another in brotherly love, honor one another, work hard be fervent (having a passionate intensity) in spirit and serve the Lord.
+Be kind and loving to one another in brotherly love, honor one another, work hard, be fervent (having a passionate intensity) in spirit and serve the Lord.

 Romans 12:10 Be kindly affectioned one to another with brotherly love; in honour preferring one another;